 - Infusions – get a handful of dried herbs and pour warm or boiling water to make tea.
 Leave it for several minutes to get the active ingredients of the herb!

-- Juice – chop herbs in thin pieces, add some water, and press to get all its juices.
+- Juice – chop herbs into thin pieces, add some water, and press to get all its juices.
 This is one of the best ways to get the herb’s vitamins and minerals.
 Endure the bitter taste and drink right away for the best results.

-- Powder – like infusions, you need to dry a specific part of the herb and grind once they’re parched.
+- Powder – like infusions, you need to dry a specific part of the herb and grind it once they’re parched.

-Drink your herb powder with water, mix it in with your smoothie, salad dressings, meals – the possibilities are endless!
+Drink your herb powder with water, mix it in with your smoothie, salad dressings and meals – the possibilities are endless!

 You can make an ointment out from it in combination with lard, beeswax or olive oil.
 You can also grow your herbs in a jar.
 Here’s how easy you can do it [3:19]:

 Besides making our own herbal remedies, we can buy herbal supplements over the counter.
 It’s important to remember that some herbal products can have adverse effects if taken with other medicines.
 However, these supplements may not always have warnings in their labels.

 Before you use herbal supplements, be sure to talk to a health practitioner, be it a clinical herbalist, naturopath or doctor.
 Herbs have plenty of health benefits, but they may not be right for everyone.

 Using herbs is an effective but gentle way of easing menopause symptoms.
 With a healthy diet, regular exercise and stress management, herbs can make our menopause journey easier.

 Relive menopause symptoms naturally